Information Disclosure Based on TCFD Recommendations

 The TOKAI Group believes that identifying and implementing measures to address climate change risks and opportunities using the TCFD framework and integrating them into our business strategy contribute to the sustainable growth and enhancement of corporate value.

-In the fiscal year 2022, we disclosed information in accordance with the TCFD guidelines for the first time.
+In the FY2022, we disclosed information in accordance with the TCFD guidelines for the first time.
 Moving forward, we will enhance the resilience of the TOKAI Group to climate change issues through scenario analysis, review the content annually, and strive to improve information disclosure, contributing to the realization of a sustainable society.

 1.Governance